Estimate Your 2011 Portfolio Rate of Return – Calculator

 1. Get your initial balance.
 This is probably from your brokerage statements.
 Try January of last year.

 2. Tally up any deposits or withdrawals.
-For example, maybe you put $3,000 in your Roth IRA and also put in 5% of your $40,000 salary into a 401(k).
+For example, let’s say you know you put $3,000 in your Roth IRA and also 5% of your $40,000 salary into a 401(k).
 That would be $3,000 + $2,000 = $5,000.
-If you paid a lot in fees or commissions, include those.
-No need to worry about the dates.
+That’s it, you don’t need to worry about looking up the specific dates and amounts.

 3. Get your final balance.
 Your December statement is probably available already.